-But the bummer is that if NvH’s list is worth nothing (not the original) – and given that this was the list we worked from (and not “Trollip’s list”) then his whole allegation against us falls flat.
+The thing is that if NvH’s list is worth nothing – and given that this was the list we worked from (and not “Trollip’s list”), then his whole allegation against us falls flat.
 We don’t care if there are 100 lists, we provably worked from NvH’s list and if he alleges tampering, that is the only reference he can use.

 This all being as it may, we have relentlessly asked Elsdon for proof of this alleged tampering.
 He cannot provide it.
 We have asked him to go to the police with this story and that he should give Thomas’ number to the police so that we can chat with them about this claim.
 Elsdon, predictably, failed to respond meaningfully – instead, he retorted to his usual personal insults.

 There is just no logic to the claim that we tampered with the list.
 What purpose would it have to make the circle bold?
 Why would Inge have placed a colon after Huis – (to make it Huis:)?
 In fact, why would Inge talk of the place where she would be killed on surprise, of the “House” (“Huis” in English can also mean “Home”).

 Then this complete lack of logic: Elsdon says that it was 4:00 originally.
 He does not mention anything about adding the zero but in the end he says 4:00 was changed to 06:00.
 What would have been the easier thing to do here?
 Add a one in front of the 4 to make it 14:00 or to put a zero in front and to then scribble over the 6?

 Conveniently, Elsdon says that Inge would not have seen Marius at 6 in the morning.
 But what makes “4:00” afternoon and not morning?
 He keeps on turning things the way he need them to be.